 What we do?

 We work to improve the reading ability of Aboriginal and Torres Strait Islander students.
 We target kids who are behind their peers and want to improve their reading skills.
-We loan them an e-reader.
-We monitor their progress over time and if they significantly improve their reading ability they get to keep the e-reader.
+We loan them a tablet.
+We monitor their progress over time and if they significantly improve their reading ability they get to keep the tablet.

 Reading is an essential life skill.
 Those who don't achieve in reading will fall behind.
 They are less likely to complete year 12, or to get to TAFE or university.
 Poor readers struggle to find work.
 Even unskilled and low paid jobs require the ability to read.
 There are thousands of Indigenous kids whose reading ability is a long way behind behind their non-Indigenous peers.
-In 2013 only 95 per cent of all non-Indigenous kids met the national minimum standard for reading.
-By contrast, only 31 per cent of Indigenous kids from very remote communities failed to reach this basic level of achievement.
+In 2015 95 per cent of all non-Indigenous kids met the national minimum standard (NMS) for reading.
+By contrast, only 31 per cent of Indigenous kids from very remote communities reached this basic level of achievement.
 You can learn more about about the reading achievement of Indigenous kids by visiting the National Assessment Program site.

 Source: National Assessment Program - Literacy and Numeracy National Report for 2013, ACARA